Understanding DUI Charges and How to Defend Against Them

 Learn More About Your Options After Getting an Out-of-State Traffic Ticket

 Dealing with an out-of-state traffic ticket can be frustrating, but ignoring it can have serious consequences.
 Taking the right steps can help you avoid unnecessary penalties.
 The Law Offices of Shawn M. George, APC, understands how to deal with tickets from other states effectively and can help you explore your options.
 Whether you need to fight the ticket, negotiate a reduction, or prevent points from transferring to your record, we are here to guide you.
-Call the Law Offices of Shawn M. George, APC, today to schedule a free consultation.
+Call the Law Offices of Shawn M. George, APC, today to schedule a consultation.

 Are Speeding and Reckless Driving the Same Thing?